Understanding Messenger Policies

 Use One-Time Notifications (OTN)

-- You must clearly explain what the follow-up message will be about.
+- You must explain what the message will be about

-- Only one message may be sent per user opt-in.
+- Only one message is allowed per opt-in

 Use Sponsored Messages for Promotions

-- You define your target audience based on interests, behavior, or previous interactions.
+- You target users based on behavior or interaction

 Allow Users to Opt-In

-- Make it clear what type of messages users will receive.
+- Clearly explain what messages users will receive

 Messenger Policies: What You Can’t Do